Find international research funding

 Global Challenges Research Fund (GCRF)

-The Global Challenges Research Fund (GCRF) is a £1.5 billion fund allocated to Research Councils from 2016-2021, from the Department for Business, Energy and Industrial Strategy (BEIS).
+The Global Challenges Research Fund (GCRF) is a £1.5 billion fund allocated to UK Research and Innovation (UKRI) from 2016-2021, from the Department for Business, Energy and Industrial Strategy (BEIS).
 The fund aims to ensure that UK research takes a leading role in addressing the problems faced by developing countries.
-See GCRF open calls.

 The Newton Fund aims to develop science and innovation partnerships that promote the economic development and welfare of its 18 collaborating countries.

 Research Councils and Academies

 UK Research Councils and academies fund a number of research grants, travel grants, fellowships and partnership awards for ODA-compliant research.
 See the latest international research funding open calls.

 SPHEIR (Strategic Partnerships for Higher Education Innovation and Reform) is a Department for Internaitonal Development (DFID) fund.
 This is for innovative partnerships transforming the quality, relevance, scale and affordability of higher education in low-income countries.